ndom91/home2021/src/_posts/standardnotes/2019-12-06-standardnotes.md

 ## Installation

-There are a few officially support install methods, including Docker, "Baremetal" and on Heroku.
+There are a few officially supported installation methods, including Docker, baremetal and on Heroku.

-I'm going to continue on with the "Baremetal" variant here.
-I'd tried the Docker version initially, but never could get it running
+I'm going to continue on with the "baremetal" variant here.

 1. Get the files